transccc/iot-project/README.md

 Wi-Fi provides a fast and easy connection between devices and is a convenient solution for this project, as it was easy to set up and required no extra parts.
 The obvious disadvantage of Wi-Fi is its limited range; this project can only effectively work at a fixed location close to a router.
 Wi-Fi also consumes a significant amount of battery power compared to solutions like LoRa.
 However, both of these are not issues for the current setup, as it involves a door, which is most likely near a router and someone who can replace and charge the power bank.
 However, for different projects using only a DHT11 sensor, this is a clear disadvantage.
 <br>
 <br>
 As previously seen in the code section, MQTT is used to transmit data to a broker, specifically a local broker using Mosquitto.
-This process involves connecting to Wi-Fi and then to the MQTT broker on the local host.
+This process involves connecting to Wi-Fi and then to the MQTT broker that is locally hosted.
 The client publishes messages to this broker in the form of packets (handled by the library in simple.py) that contain a JSON payload, which is the information used in Node-RED

 The payload includes temperature, humidity, and reed switch status data:
 ```